k3jph/k3jph.github.io/_posts/2016/2016-08-22-why-i-wont-play-greedy-dice.md

 Siege](http://xy11.pokemontcgxy.com/en-us/index.php), for us.
 He got two and I got two and we each pulled Greedy Dice:

-<blockquote class="embedly-card" data-card-key="66f8489580e04fc4a88a724eb5058bb3" data-card-branding="0" data-card-type="article"><h4><a href="http://shop.tcgplayer.com/pokemon/xy-steam-siege/greedy-dice">Greedy Dice</a></h4><p>Our marketplace is open, support your local gaming stores.
+<blockquote class="embedly-card" data-card-key="66f8489580e04fc4a88a724eb5058bb3" data-card-branding="0" data-card-type="article"><p class="h4"><a href="http://shop.tcgplayer.com/pokemon/xy-steam-siege/greedy-dice">Greedy Dice</a></p><p>Our marketplace is open, support your local gaming stores.
 More Details Card Number / Rarity: 102 / Uncommon Card Type: Item / / Card Text: You can play this card only if you took it as a face-down Prize card, before you put it into your hand.
 Flip a coin.</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 He asked me if I was going to add it to my deck, and the answer is